syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ### Exporting images to PDF document

-By default, images which is loaded in the [GridTemplateColumn](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTemplateColumn.html) will not be exported to PDF.
+By default, images which is loaded in the [GridTemplateColumn](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTemplateColumn.html) will not be exported to `PDF`.
 You can export it by using [CellsExportingEventHandler](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~CellsExportingEventHandler.html) in `PdfExportingOptions`.
 In `CellsExportingEventHandler`, image is loaded in [PdfGridCell](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.Grid.PdfGridCell.html).

 {% tabs %}
 {% highlight c# %}